Note: Part 2 of this post can be found here

 16) Delta-homes.com (redirect)

-In my next series of posts I will explain how to rid your computer of these “plagues”.
+In my next post I will explain how to rid your computer of these “plagues”.

 Professor Randy says: Certain unfriendly entities want to enter your computer without your knowledge.
 First, be aware or who/what they are, and second, learn how to protect yourself from them!